 Maybe your budget is high enough, but a small audience may prevent you from even reaching that budget.
 As a result, you’re less likely to exit the Learning Phase.

 This can happen when targeting small countries, especially if you then layer in small interests or smaller warm audiences, like Custom Audiences.

 If a small audience size is preventing you from exiting the Learning Phase, consider including more countries or expanding your interests.
-If using Custom Audiences, you may extend the duration (180-day maximum for Website Custom Audiences and 365 days for engagement) or adjust the action to generate more volume.
+If using Custom Audiences, you may extend the duration (180-day maximum for A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. and 365 days for engagement) or adjust the action to generate more volume.